-- 1. Affordable housing contribution of £20,000 (payable prior to occupation of the 5th unit) - 2.
-Deferred affordable housing contribution mechanism; - Should the building subsequently be extended / altered (to create further units) or units subdivided then contributions to affordable housing would apply on a cumulative basis; - 4.
-Contribution of £5, 000 towards a Traffic Regulation Order (TRO) for alterations to the on-street parking bays on Brunswick Hill and relocation of lamp post (payable prior to commencement of development)
+- 1. Off-site affordable housing contribution of £22,500 (payable prior to occupation of the 5th unit) (Subject to confirmation by the Council's Valuations Team) - 2.
+Deferred affordable housing contribution mechanism; - 3.
+Should the building subsequently be extended / altered (to create further units) or units subdivided then contributions to affordable housing would apply on a cumulative basis; - 4.
+Contribution of £5,000 towards a Traffic Regulation Order (TRO) for alterations to the on-street parking bays on Brunswick Hill and relocation of lamp post (payable prior to commencement of development)